The difference between a house and a home is simple: a “home” is a place where you feel familiar, safe and secure, right?

 Update Your Locks

-Especially if you’re a new homeowner, updating your locks should be a top priority.
-In an era where many burglars simply enter homes through an unlocked front door, it’s prudent that you pay special attention to quite literally locking down your household.
+Especially if you're a new homeowner, updating your locks should be a top priority.
+In an era where many burglars simply enter homes through an unlocked front door, it's prudent that you pay special attention to quite literally locking down your household.
 According to MFS Supply, you can quickly add an extra layer of protection to any home with vault locks or deadbolts in addition to traditional entry locks.
 If you have valuable items like jewelries, guns, etc., you might want to consider investing in fire safes.

 Smarter Safety Detectors